acflippo/Intro_to_Computer_Vision/README.md

 and inspiration.

 ## Environment
-The instructions below have been tested on Python 3.7 I mainly use Anaconda https://www.anaconda.com/ as my virtual environment and install the necessary packages.
+The instructions below have been tested on Python 3.7.
+I mainly use Anaconda https://www.anaconda.com/products/individual > Products > Individual Edition as my virtual environment and install the necessary packages.

 Here are the steps in creating your environment:

-1. Install Anaconda or Miniconda according to instructions for your operating system.
+1. Install Anaconda according to instructions for your operating system.

 2. Create a python 3.7 with the basic packages as follows in your terminal via command line.